© Crown copyright 2017

 - Professor Ian Cumming, Chief Executive, Health Education England

-- Andrew Dillon, Chief Executive, National Institute for Health Care and Excellence
+- Gillian Leng, Deputy Chief Executive, National Institute for Health and Care Excellence

 - Rob Shaw, Interim Chief Executive, NHS Digital